Bylaw Enforcement Division

 The Bylaw Enforcement Division seeks to gain compliance with municipal regulatory bylaw requirements through a variety of methods, including: community education, voluntary compliance on a case-by-case basis, and formal legal proceedings (such as tickets) if voluntary compliance is not achieved.

 Enforcement of the City of Mission bylaws is generally a complaint generated system, with the exception of imminent life safety issues.

 What is the Good Neighbour Guide?

 Upholding our community standards is the shared responsibility of all Mission residents.
 You can contribute to our community’s well-being by knowing your responsibilities as a resident, property owner or tenant.
-The District is pleased to provide you with this guide, containing valuable information relating to your home and neighbourhood.
+The City is pleased to provide you with this guide, containing valuable information relating to your home and neighbourhood.
 This guide is an overview of frequently referenced bylaws, which set a minimum standard for neighbourhoods and help to ensure that all Mission residents live in a safe, clean, and healthy community.

 Where can I get a copy of the Good Neighbour Guide?